 Upshot: I now have a normal body page with a hero banner and body photo(s) that passes AMP validation.
 Even with the hero image inlined!
 Hurrah!

-tag, which can be converted to something legal for AMP
+IMG' tag, which can be converted to something legal for AMP (

-I also don't have a working validator tool for macOS, which means that auto-generation of pages cross-platform isn't possible.
+I also do not have a working validator tool for macOS, which means that auto-generation of pages cross-platform is not yet possible.
 Indeed I have opened a couple of issues with the AMP folk: